Tây Ninh (city)

-Tây Ninh is a formerly provincial city in Southeastern Vietnam.
-The new provincial capital is located in Long An Ward, Tây Ninh Province (formerly as Tân An City, Long An Province).
-Tây Ninh is one of nine provinces and cities in the Southern Key Economic Region (Ho Chi Minh City metropolitan area).
+Tây Ninh is a former provincial city and former capital of Tây Ninh province in Southeastern Vietnam.
+It is one of the cities in the Southern Key Economic Region (Ho Chi Minh City metropolitan area).
 Tây Ninh is approximately 90 km northwest of Ho Chi Minh City, the largest city of Vietnam, and 182 km (113 miles) to Phnom Penh, capital of Cambodia; all by National Route 22.
 As of 2019, the city had a population of 135,254 over the provincial population of 1,169,165 on a total area of 140 km2.

 Tourist attractions

 The city is known for being the home of the Cao Dai religion, a syncretic Vietnamese faith that includes the teachings and practices of the major world religions.
-The Cao Dai religion's Holy Tower, built between 1933 and 1955, is located around 5 km to the east of Tay Ninh's city centre.
+The Cao Dai religion's Holy Tower, built between 1933 and 1955, is located in Hòa Thành, around 5 km to the east of Tây Ninh city centre.

-Besides the Cao Dai Holy See, other tourist attractions include:
+Besides the Cao Đàai Holy See, other tourist attractions include: